-I am a computational psycholinguist and a Visiting Assistant Professor of Computer Science at Swarthmore College.
+I am a computational psycholinguist and a Visiting Assistant Professor of Computer Science and Cognitive Science at Swarthmore College.

-I am also a Ph.D candidate (entered 2015) in the Linguistics Department at the University of Pennsylvania where I'm advised by Charles Yang and Mitch Marcus, and a member of the Language Development and Language Processing Lab in the Department of Psychology with John Trueswell.
-My dissertation, The Immediacy of Linguistic Computation, investigates the way that langauge unfolds over time, and the cognitive restrictions this places on language processing and language acquisition.
+I am also a Ph.D candidate (entered 2015) in the Linguistics Department at the University of Pennsylvania where I'm jointly advised by the wonderful team of Charles Yang, John Trueswell, and Mitch Marcus.
+I am a member of the Language Learning Lab in the Department of Psychology as well as the NLP group in the Department of Computer and Information Science.
+My dissertation, The Immediacy of Linguistic Computation, investigates the way that language unfolds over time, and the cognitive restrictions this places on language processing and language acquisition.

 I completed Undergraduate degrees in Linguistics and Computer Science at Brown University where I worked with Eugene Charniak in the Brown Laboratory for Linguistic Information Processing.